CHEMISTERSK/Krypton-2/README.md

 - Recovery mode for incorrectly decrypted files (~90% recovery rate)
 - Error handling for invalid characters and malformed keys

+## ⚠️ Security Warning

+**IMPORTANT**: This encryption system is provided for educational and experimental purposes only.
+The author does not guarantee the security, reliability, or effectiveness of this encryption method against professional cryptographic attacks.

+**Do NOT use this system for:**
+- Protecting sensitive, confidential, or critical data
+- Commercial or production environments
+- Any scenario where data security is paramount

+**Use at your own risk.** For serious encryption needs, please use well-established, peer-reviewed cryptographic standards and libraries.

 ## Requirements

 - Python 3.x